willingc/cpython/Doc/howto/thread-safety.rst

 Shared mutable data

 Non-atomic operations (context changes)

+External library code might not be designed for thread safety

 In Python, thread safety is guaranteed in specific situations due to the Global Interpreter Lock (GIL) in the standard CPython implementation.
 The GIL ensures that only one thread executes Python bytecode at a time, which makes many basic